“Sean’s expertise and guidance was key in helping us move ahead with our strategy. His feedback and advice was clear, realistic and insightful.”

 In-Person or Online Training Workshop

-Do you have a team that works in energy efficiency, clean energy, and climate that leans to the technical side?
+Do you have a team that leans to the technical side?
 Do they have to communicate to non-technical audiences?
 Do they have to manage difficult conversations?
+This interactive half-day workshop will explore the 7 Cs of solid communications:

 Clear